rjlutz/CarND-Behavioral-Cloning-P3/writeup_report.md

 My project includes the following files:
 * model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode (unchanged from the version provided)
 * model.h5 containing a trained convolution neural network
-* writeup_report.md summarizing the results
+* writeup_report.md which summarizes the results

 #### Creation of the Training Set & Training Process

 To capture good driving behavior, I first attempted to record two laps on the lake track using center lane driving.
 I found this hard to do with the keyboard or mouse controls.

 Since I found this difficult to do, I decided to modify the simulator so that I could capture training data with a gamepad controller.
-Due to immediate availability, I selected the Logitech F310.
+Due to availability, and the desire use a simple, wired USB device, I selected the Logitech F310.

-Once I established connectivity from the usb controller, I modified the simulator to map these inputs from the gamepad:
+Once I established connectivity from the USB controller, I modified the simulator to map these inputs from the gamepad:

 | Control        | Function |